harrisonratcliffe/laravel-api-responses/README.md

 ## 🎗 License

-This project is protected under the [MIT](https://choosealicense.com/licenses/mit) License.
+This project is covered under the [Apache 2.0](https://choosealicense.com/licenses/apache-2.0/) License.
 For more details, refer to the [LICENSE](https://github.com/harrisonratcliffe/laravel-api-responses/blob/main/LICENSE) file.

 [//]: # (---)